MonalPatil/CSC668-868-POST1/README.md

 # CSC668-868-POST1

-This file contains Group3 - Subgroup1 files.
+This file contains files created by Group3 - Subgroup1 for CSC668/868 assignment1.